catamphetamine/javascript-time-ago/README.md

 This library comes with three "styles" built-in: the default one, "twitter" style and "time" style.
 Each of these styles is an object defining its own `flavour` and `gradation`.
 If none of them suits a project then a custom "style" object may be passed as a second parameter to `.format(date, style)` having the following shape:

   * [`flavour`](https://github.com/catamphetamine/javascript-time-ago#flavour) – Preferred labels variant.
 Is `"long"` by default.
 Can be either a string (e.g. `"short"`) or an array of preferred flavours in which case each one of them is tried until a match is found.
 E.g. `["tiny", "short"]` searches for `tiny` first and falls back to `short`. `short`, `long` and `narrow` are always present for each locale.

   * [`gradation`](https://github.com/catamphetamine/javascript-time-ago#gradation) – Time interval measurement units scale.
 Is [`convenient`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/convenient.js) by default.
 Another one available is [`canonical`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/canonical.js).
 A developer may supply a custom `gradation` which must be an array of steps each of them having either a `unit : string` or a `format(value, locale) : string` function.
 See [Twitter style](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/style/twitter.js) for such an advanced example.

+  * `units` – A list of time interval measurement units which can be used in the output.
+E.g. `["second", "minute", "hour", ...]`.
+This is only used to filter out some of the non-conventional time units like `"quarter"` which is present in CLDR data.

 ## Flavour